2020 Emerge Literary Journal Contributors

-Jared Povanda is a writer and freelance editor from upstate New York.
-His story ‘Clawing’ was recently longlisted for Pidgeonhole‘s The Body contest, and his work has been published in CHEAP POP, Maudlin House, and Splonk, among others.
+Jared Povanda is an internationally published writer and freelance editor from upstate New York.
+His work has been published by CHEAP POP, Pidgeonholes, Bending Genres, Ellipsis Zine, and Hobart, among others.
 Find him online @JaredPovanda and jaredpovandawriting.wordpress.com

 Ivy Aloa Robb is an emerging artist and poet living in northern Minnesota.
 Her work can be found in Lindenwood Review, VampCat Journal, and is forthcoming in Mineral Lit Mag.
 When she is not writing you can find her bird watching or brewing tea.

 Gretchen Rockwell is a queer poet currently living in Pennsylvania.
 Xe is the author of the forthcoming microchapbooks Love Songs for Godzilla (Kissing Dynamite) and Thanatology (Ghost City Press); xer work has appeared in Glass: A Journal of Poetry, Poet Lore, FOLIO, Okay Donkey, Moonchild Magazine, and elsewhere.
 Find xer at http://www.gretchenrockwell.com or on Twitter at @daft_rockwell.